-Cape Wind will be the first utility scale offshore windfarm to be developed in the US.
-The 468MW wind power project located in federal waters off the coast of Cape Cod, Massachusetts, on Horseshoe Shoal in Nantucket Sound will feature 130 wind turbines with 3.6MW capacity each.
+Cape Wind will be the first utility-scale offshore wind farm to be developed in the US.
+The 468MW wind power project located in federal waters off the coast of Cape Cod, Massachusetts, on Horseshoe Shoal in Nantucket Sound will feature 130 wind turbines with a 3.6MW capacity each.

-The $2.6bn offshore windfarm is being developed by Massachusetts-based energy company Energy Management Inc. (EMI).
-Cape Wind applied for a two-year suspension of the operations term of its commercial lease and received approval from the Bureau Ocean Energy Management (BOEM) in July 2015.
+The $2.6bn offshore wind farm is being developed by Massachusetts-based energy company Energy Management (EMI).
+Cape Wind applied for a two-year suspension for the operations terms of its commercial lease and received approval from the Bureau Ocean Energy Management (BOEM) in July 2015.

 Cape Wind project development

 As the first offshore wind power development in the US, the project experienced a prolonged development and permitting process.
 Application for the commercial lease of the offshore wind project was made to the US Department of Interior in September 2005.
 The department permitted a 25-year commercial lease in April 2010 after the project’s final environmental impact statement (EIS) was published in January 2009.

 The project construction and operation plan (COP) was submitted in October 2010 and was finally approved by the US Bureau of Ocean Energy Management (BOEM) in September 2014.